Office: ER 4032

 I joined Memorial University in 2001 as the Petro-Canada Research Chair in Applied Seismology.

-In 1997 I had created The Geomechanics Project in the Department of Mechanical Engineering at the University of Calgary.
+Prior to that, in 1997, I created The Geomechanics Project in the Department of Mechanical Engineering at the University of Calgary.
 Today, I continue to channel my research interest and activity through this international and interdisciplinary research group, composed of graduate students, postdoctoral fellows and research associates from physics, mathematics and computer science.
-In The Geomechanics Project we strive to enhance quantitative descriptions of material properties of the Earth obtained through seismic studies.
-In view of recent enhancements in data acquisition and computational techniques, there is more information in seismic data than could be extracted within classic theories.
-Our research aims at extending these theories to gain further information on material properties.
+In The Geomechanics Project, we strive to enhance quantitative descriptions of material properties of the Earth obtained from seismic measurements.
+As a result of recent enhancements in data acquisition and computational techniques, more information is contained in seismic data than can be extracted by the means of classic theories.
+Hence, our research aims at extending these theories to gain further information on material properties.